shitchell/ai-skeleton/docs/project/identity/PROJECT_SPECS.md

 ---

 ## ❓ Undefined Fracture Points
-Ambiguities or potential architectural landmines that we haven’t solved yet:
+Ambiguities or potential architectural landmines that we haven't solved yet:
 - [e.g., What happens if multiple plugins validate the same file in conflicting ways?]
 - [e.g., Are async validators allowed to mutate shared state?]

-These should **ideally be reviewed regularly** and may be migrated to another document (like `LESSONS_LEARNED.md`) as they're resolved.
+These should **ideally be reviewed regularly** and may be migrated to another document (like [LESSONS_LEARNED.md](../workspace/LESSONS_LEARNED.md)) as they're resolved.

 ---